-Table 14.8 Kinsley Project Gold Resources
+Table 14-8 Kinsley Project Gold Resources

-Indicated Resources

-Tonnes g Au/t oz Au

-5,529,000 2.27 405,000

-Inferred Resources
+Indicate d Reso urces Inferre d Resou rces

-Tonnes g Au/t oz Au
+Tonnes g Au/t oz Au Tonnes g Au/t oz Au

-3,362,000 1.13 122,000
+4,948,000 2.63 418,000 2,438,000 1.51 117,000

 - 1. Mineral Resources that are not Mineral Reserves do not have demonstrated economic viability. - 2.
-Mineral Resources are reported at a 0.2 g Au/t cutoff for oxidized mineralization potentially available to open-pit mining and heap-leach processing; a 1.0 g Au/t cutoff is applied to Secret Canyon Shale mineralization potentially available to open-pit mining, milling, flotation, and shipping to a third-party roaster/autoclave; all other unoxidized and mixed mineralization potentially available to open-pit mining and similar processing as the Secret Canyon Shale mineralization is reported at a cutoff of 1.3 g Au/t. - 3.
+Mineral Resources are reported at a 0.2 g Au/t cutoff for oxidized mineralization potentially available to open-pit mining and heap-leach processing; a 1.0 g Au/t cutoff is applied to Secret Canyon Shale and all other transitional (mixed) and unoxidized mineralization potentially available to open-pit mining, milling, flotation, and shipping to a third-party roaster or autoclave; and a 2.0 g Au/t cutoff is applied to mineralization that could potentially be extracted using underground mining methods. - 3.
 Rounding may result in apparent discrepancies between tonnes, grade, and contained metal content. - 4.
-The Effective Date of the mineral resource estimate is October 15, 2015.
+The Effective Date of the mineral resource estimate is January 15, 2020.